yutak23/serverless-mysql-http/README.md

       MYSQL_HOST: mysql # Using `mysql` hostname since they're in the same Docker network.
 ```

-#### Configuration
+## Configuration Options

 SMH allows you to change the connection settings to the MySQL server with the following environment variables.
-The default values are as per `Default Value`.

 | Environment variable name | Default Value | Notes                                                                                                                                                |
 | ------------------------- | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |